 When you start writing, you can better identify and face your issues.
 Over time, journaling has proven to be very effective and instrumental in healing painful experiences like losing a loved one.
 But more than just painful experiences, did you know that journaling can even be helpful with addictions?

 If you're trying to rise above addiction, writing down your struggles and milestones may help you improve.
 It may help you hold yourself accountable and aid your journey to recovery in an emotionally healthy way.

 Ensure that you write regularly and keep a journal page every day.
 This will help you to develop a deeper relationship with yourself.
 And by this, there's a deeper connection to meaningful things that help you rise above negative emotions.

 Sometimes, getting the motivation to stay consistent with your journal can be a challenge.
-But you need the motive to make you turn a blank page into a memory-filled with great thoughts.
+But you need the motive to make you turn blank pages into a memory-filled with great thoughts.

 Happy Journaling!
 Start a journal today if you haven't already.
 Get started, take on board some of the tips above on how to write a journal, and you won't look back.

 |Krpan, K. M., Kross, E., Berman, M. G., Deldin, P. J., Askren, M. K., & Jonides, J. (2013).
 An everyday activity as a treatment for depression: the benefits of expressive writing for people diagnosed with major depressive disorder.
 Journal of affective disorders, 150(3), 1148–1151. https://doi.org/10.1016/j.jad.2013.05.065|